 U.S. News & World Report Best Hospitals

 U.S. News & World Report has named Mayo Clinic to its annual list of "Best Hospitals" for more than 20 years.
 Hospitals named to the Honor Roll are part of a small group recognized for breadth of excellence.

 To be included on the Honor Roll, a medical center must rank at or near the top in at least six of the 16 medical specialties included in the rankings.
-Mayo Clinic consistently ranks high for gastroenterology, kidney disease and disorders, heart care, cancer, orthopedics, diabetes and endocrinology, urology and other specialties.
+Mayo Clinic consistently ranks high for gastroenterology, heart care, cancer, orthopedics, diabetes and endocrinology, urology and other specialties.

 U.S. News & World Report rankings are based on factors such as mortality index, patient safety, nurse staffing and Magnet status, patient services, and technology.
 Current U.S. News & World Report transplant-related rankings include:

 - Diabetes and endocrinology

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: